Dai Houying: Biography

 Dai received her bachelor's degree of Chinese literature from East China Normal University in 1960.
 She worked as a literary critic based in Shanghai until 1969 when she was accused of being a rightist during the Anti-Rightist Campaign.

 Dai divorced her Red Guard husband in the spring of 1970 and that same year fell in love with the poet Wen Jie (闻捷) while they both were working in the countryside.
 They applied to get married but it was not approved.
 They were both criticized for their love.
 Unapologetic, Wen received even more intense criticism.
-Unable to continue without her he ended his life in January 1971.
-Dai’s novel Death of a Poet came out of that tragedy.
+Unable to continue without her, he killed himself in January 1971.
+Dai's novel Death of a Poet reflects this experience.

 Dai began writing novels in 1978.
 She wrote a famous trilogy about the fate of intellectuals in the Chinese Cultural Revolution.
 These works were Death of a Poet, Stones in the Wall, and Footsteps in the Void.